Written by: K. RAJEEV REDDY

 “Our laws, our legal system, our society, and our values do not recognize the marriage, which is a sacrament, between same-sex couples”. – Solicitor General Tushar Mehta

-This jaw-dropping statement by the Solicitor General of India, Tushar Mehta on 14th September during a hearing of a PIL on legalizing gay marriages in India, raised some serious questions on the acceptance of same-sex marriage by Indians society.
-Whether a law to facilitate the fundamental right of dignity and marriage to a community historically excluded on the basis of myths, be framed and demanded only when preceded by favorable changes and acceptance in society is a question that demands clarification.
+This jaw-dropping statement by the Solicitor General of India, Tushar Mehta on 14th September during a hearing of a PIL on legalizing gay marriages in India, raised some serious questions on the acceptance of same-sex marriage by Indian society.
+Whether a law to facilitate the fundamental right of dignity and marriage to a community historically excluded on the basis of myths, be framed and demanded only when preceded by favourable changes and acceptance in society is a question that demands clarification.

 This argument presented by the Solicitor General of India at a time when the perspective of society regarding marriage is changing seems ambiguous and is disappointing.
 The traditional perspective of marriage as the socially and ritually recognized union of male and female for procreation and property rights is losing ground to the revisionist view of the marriage as the union of two individuals be it of the same sex who care for each other and also agree to share burden and benefits of domestic life.
 It is essentially a union of hearts and minds enhanced by whatever forms of sexual intimacy both partners find agreeable.